wking/dockerfile/ngircd/README.md

     >   -p 6667:6667 -p 6697:6697 wking/ngircd

-You can optionally set a `GLOBAL_PASSWORD` environment variable to require a global password for all client connections.
+You can optionally set a `GLOBAL_PASSWORD` environment variable to require a global password for all client connections, although the password length is [limited to 20 characters since ngIRCd v0.9][password-limit].

 [ngIRCd]: http://ngircd.barton.de/
 [TLS]: http://en.wikipedia.org/wiki/Transport_Layer_Security